SAP/jenkins-library/documentation/docs/steps/abapEnvironmentRunATCCheck.md

 ## Prerequisites

 * A SAP BTP, ABAP environment system is available.
-On this system, a [Communication User](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/0377adea0401467f939827242c1f4014.html), a [Communication System](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/1bfe32ae08074b7186e375ab425fb114.html) and a [Communication Arrangement](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/a0771f6765f54e1c8193ad8582a32edb.html) is setup for the Communication Scenario “SAP BTP, ABAP Environment - Software Component Test Integration (SAP_COM_0510)“.
-This can be done manually through the respective applications on the SAP BTP, ABAP environment system or through creating a service key for the system on Cloud Foundry with the parameters {“scenario_id”: “SAP_COM_0510", “type”: “basic”}.
+On this system, a [Communication User](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/0377adea0401467f939827242c1f4014.html), a [Communication System](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/1bfe32ae08074b7186e375ab425fb114.html) and a [Communication Arrangement](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/a0771f6765f54e1c8193ad8582a32edb.html) is setup for the Communication Scenario “SAP Cloud Platform ABAP Environment - Software Component Test Integration (SAP_COM_0901)“.
+This can be done manually through the respective applications on the SAP BTP, ABAP environment system or through creating a service key for the system on Cloud Foundry with the parameters {“scenario_id”: “SAP_COM_0901", “type”: “basic”}.
 In a pipeline, you can do this with the step [cloudFoundryCreateServiceKey](https://sap.github.io/jenkins-library/steps/cloudFoundryCreateServiceKey/).
 * You can either provide the ABAP endpoint configuration to directly trigger an ATC run on the ABAP system or optionally provide the Cloud Foundry parameters with your credentials to read a Service Key of a SAP BTP, ABAP environment system in Cloud Foundry that contains all the details of the ABAP endpoint to trigger an ATC run.
 * Regardless if you chose an ABAP endpoint directly or reading a Cloud Foundry Service Key, you have to provide the configuration of the packages and software components you want to be checked in an ATC run in a .yml or .yaml file.
 This file must be stored in the same folder as the Jenkinsfile defining the pipeline.
 * The software components and/or packages you want to be checked must be present in the configured system in order to run the check.
 Please make sure that you have created or pulled the respective software components and/or Packages in the SAP BTP, ABAP environment system.